jjlastra/HESML/README.md

 hesml+subscribe@googlegroups.com

+Steps to use the library

-For more information, we refer the reader to the paper below:
+You can use the HESMLclient program to run reproducible experiments or create your own client programs using the HESMLclient code as example.
+For more information, including a detailed description of how to run the rerpoducible experiments and extend the library, we refer the reader to the paper [1] below.

-Lastra-Díaz, J. J., & García-Serrano, A. (2017).
+[1] Lastra-Díaz, J. J., García-Serrano, A., Batet, M., Fernández, M. and Chirigati, F. (2017).
 HESML: a scalable ontology-based semantic similarity measures library with a set of reproducible experiments and a replication dataset.
 Information Systems.